What DNSSEC is

 What is the current status of DNSSEC deployment?

 The DNS root (“.”) was signed in 2010 and nearly all of the 1500+ deployed TLDs are now signed.
-The number of unsigned TLDs are a small minority.
-This means that there is no longer any technical limitation precluding signing your zones in most of the available TLDs.
+The number of unsigned TLDs are a small minority (yet they still exist and are unsupported by us).
+This means that there is no longer too many technical limitations precluding signing your zones in most of the available TLDs.

 All major DNS resolver services are DNSSEC enabled for lookups, this includes: